Overview

 | Rules | Custom policies defined using CEL (Common Expression Language) that determine what content to validate and when.
 Rules can apply to inputs, outputs, or both, and can be linked to one or more profiles for evaluation. |

-- Profiles define how content is evaluated using external provider capabilities
+- Profiles define how content is evaluated using native Bifrost checks or external provider capabilities

 - Rules define when and what content gets evaluated using CEL expressions